- 1 Roku Express

-The Roku Express streaming device connects via an HDMI cable.
-The device must be powered by using a micro USB adapter and cable or you can power the Express via the USB port on your TV.
-Using the USB port will slow down the performance of the device.
+The Express streaming device connects via an HDMI cable.
+The set-top box must be powered by using a micro USB adapter and cable or you can power the Express via the USB port on your TV.
+Using the USB port will slow down the performance of the player.
 Micro USB adapter and an HDMI cable are included when you purchase the device which is something other device makers rarely do.

-Also included is the standard Roku remote without voice controls.
-The remote uses infrared or IR so you will need to be within line of sight of the device.
-This is unlike newer devices which rely on Bluetooth.
+Also included is the standard Roku remote control without voice controls.
+The remote uses infrared or IR so you will need to be within line of sight of the set-top box.
+This is unlike newer devices that rely on Bluetooth.
 The remote is matte black and very lightweight.
-The remote contains directional arrow buttons, a back, and home button, and also has reverse, fast-forward, and play buttons.
+The remote contains directional arrow buttons, a back and a home button, and also has reverse, fast-forward, and play buttons.

-The remote also includes four shortcut buttons at the bottom that allows you to go directly to a streaming service app such as Netflix or Sling TV.
-These four buttons may be differed depending upon where you get the Roku Express.
-Roku also offers the Roku mobile app which allows you to use your smartphone as the remote.
+The remote also includes four shortcut buttons at the bottom that allows you to go directly to a cord-cutting service app such as Netflix or Sling TV.
+These four buttons may be differed depending upon where you get the Express.
+Also available is a mobile app that allows you to use your smartphone as a remote.
 You can also use the phone application to access some advanced capabilities such as voice search or private listening mode.

-The performance of the Roku Express is becoming outdated but that doesn’t mean it’s a poor experience.
-The device is by no means sluggish and is just as good as comparable versions of Amazon Fire TV.
+Performance of the Express is becoming outdated but that doesn’t mean it’s a poor experience.
+This device is by no means sluggish and is just as good as comparable versions of Amazon Fire TV.
 The device is fully capable of delivering a very sharp 1080p HD picture over Wi-Fi with little to no buffering.

-The performance of the Roku is largely determined by the Wi-Fi antenna, processor, and Roku platform.
+Performance of this streamer is largely determined by the Wi-Fi antenna, processor, and Roku platform.
 The Express can’t access less-crowded 5 GHz Wi-Fi networks, just standard 2.4 GHz ones.
 Startup and load times will be affected if your home Wi-Fi network is spotty or weak.

-The platform is where Roku absolutely nails it.
+The platform is where this product absolutely nails it.
 It’s lightweight and fairly minimalist.
 The platform is not cluttered making scrolling smooth and quick.
-Accessing your favorite streaming applications is very easy and intuitive.
+Accessing your favorite applications is very easy and intuitive.

 Roku Express Set Up

-Getting set up with the Roku Express is very easy.
-Simply plug in the device, connect the HDMI cable to your TV, and follow the on-screen instructions.
-The device will ask you to connect to your WiFi and then it will check for firmware updates and will optimize the resolution.
+Getting set up with the Express is very easy.
+Simply plug in the streaming media player, connect the HDMI cable to your TV, and follow the on-screen instructions.
+You will be prompted by the device to connect to your WiFi and then it will check for firmware updates and will optimize the resolution.
 The resolution may start out in 720p and could appear fuzzy, but do not worry because the device will automatically adjust to 1080p.

 Once set up, simply select and open an application and you’re ready to start consuming your favorite content.

-Roku’s platforms give cord-cutters access to over 5,000 different channels and applications.
-This includes both free and premium based content.
+The platform gives cord-cutters access to over 5,000 different channels and applications.
+This includes both free and premium-based content.
 Roku arguably has the greatest ecosystem of applications and games.
 All of these can be downloaded at no cost from the Roku Channel Store.

 - Voice Search: Just say it to search by title, actor, or director across 1,000+ channels.